Clinical Inpatient Rotations

 Summer Lecture Series

-Held Wednesday, Thursday and Friday at noon during the summer, these lectures are designed to give the first year fellows a rapid introduction to key topics in nephrology and also serve to reinforce basic concepts for second year fellows.
+Held daily at noon during the summer, these lectures are designed to give the first-year fellows a rapid introduction to key topics in nephrology and also serve to reinforce basic concepts for second year fellows.

 Board Review Series